ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

 1. The previously-used `FISLocation` and `FISTrivium` data models have been provided for you.
 Set up the `FISLocationsDataStore` class to be a singleton class.
 It should have one property, an `NSMutableArray` called `locations`.
 Override the default initializer to populate the `locations` array with the starting data provided at the end of this readme in the `generateStartingLocationsData` method.

 2. Create a storyboard named `Main.storyboard`.
 Add a table view controller embedded in a navigation controller which is the initial view controller.
 This first table view controller should be connected to a class called `FISLocationsTableViewController`.
-  * In `viewDidLoad`, set the `tableview` property's accessibility label & identifier to `@"Locations Table"` (this cannot be done in Interface Builder).
+  * In `viewDidLoad`, set the `tableView` property's accessibility label & identifier to `@"Locations Table"` (this cannot be done in Interface Builder).
   * Give the table view controller a `FISLocationsDataStore` property called `store` and use the "shared instance" method to instantiate it.
   * In storyboard, set the table view's prototype cell type to "right detail".
 Have the table view use the `textLabel` to show the name of the locations, and the `detailTextLabel` to display the number of trivia it has associated with it.

 3. Add a second table view controller named `FISTriviaTableViewController` accessed by a show segue from a table view cell in the locations table view controller.
 In `viewDidLoad`, set the `tableView`'s accessibility label & identifier to `@"Trivia Table"`.
   * Give the view controller a `FISLocation` property called `location`, which should be set with the relevant `FISLocation` object in `FISLocationsTableViewController`'s `prepareForSegue:sender:` method.
   * Use the `location` property's `trivia` array to load the table view.
-Each cell should display the `FISTrivium` objects "content" in the `textLabel`, and the number of "likes" in the `detailTextLabel`.
+Each cell should display the `FISTrivium` object's "content" in the `textLabel`, and the number of "likes" in the `detailTextLabel`.

 4. Create a new view controller named `FISAddLocationViewController` that will be presented modally from the locations table view controller.
   * Add three text fields for the name, latitude, and longitude.
-Set their accessibility label & identifiers to `@"nameField"`, `@"latitudeField`, and `@"longitudeField"` respectively.
+Set their accessibility labels & identifiers to `@"nameField"`, `@"latitudeField`, and `@"longitudeField"` respectively.
   * Add two buttons, one to "cancel" adding a location, and one to "submit" a new location with the information entered in the text fields.
 Set their accessibility labels & identifiers to `@"cancelButton"` and `@"submitButton"` respectively.
   * When the "cancel" button is tapped, dismiss the view controller.
   * When the "submit" button is tapped, use the information in the text fields to create new a instance of `FISLocation` and add it the the data store's `locations` array.
 Then dismiss the view controller.